junrui-liu/patina/src/assignments/as1.md

 **Assignment due: Monday, October 18 11:59PM**

 ## Changelog
+- Problem 4:
+  - For `While`'s condition, treat the zero value as false, and non-zero values as true.
 - Problem 2:
   - You don't need to worry about division by zero.
   - `Div` is to be interpreted as integer division.